Angikuni Lake

 Angikuni Lake (variant: Lake Anjikuni) is a lake in Kivalliq Region, Nunavut, Canada.
 It is one of several lakes located along the Kazan River; Ennadai Lake is to the south and Yathkyed Lake is to the north.

 Geography

-The lake's shore is notable for rocky outcroppings of the Precambrian Shield, being part of the Hearne Domain, Western Churchill province of the Churchill Craton.
+The lake's shore is notable for rocky outcroppings of the Canadian Shield, being part of the Hearne Domain, Western Churchill province of the Churchill Craton.

 Fauna

-Barren-ground Caribou migrate through the area.
+Barren-ground caribou migrate through the area.
 The lake contains Lake trout, Northern pike, and Arctic grayling.

 Ethnography

 During his 1948 trip, Canadian explorer Farley Mowat arrived at Angikuni Lake, then part of the Northwest Territories, and found a cairn constructed in a fashion not normally used by area Inuit.
 It contained pieces of a hardwood flattened box with dovetailed corners.
 Mowat, knowing that only one other European explorer, Samuel Hearne, had been in this region previously (in 1770), speculated that the monument was built by Francis Crozier, who, as a member of the lost expedition originally led by Sir John Franklin, vanished in 1848 during the ill-fated search for the Northwest Passage.